dddddavy/learngit/readme.txt

-guck git is such good!!
+Man git is such good!!